humanai-foundation/humanai-foundation.github.io/_gsocproposals/2025/proposal_ISSR1.md

 ## Description

-This project uses Dark Web discussion board data to examine changes in language surrounding crime/offending over time.
-This project employs natural language processing.
+This project uses an existing corpus of newspaper articles to derive models that identify (1) whether a MIC occurred, (2) what type of militarized interaction was described, (3) whether fatalities occurred, and (4) the range of fatalities, if any.
+The newspaper articles have been retrieved based on boolean search terms associated with militarized conflict.
+However, more than 95% of the articles are false positives for identifying MICs.

 ## Duration

 Total project length: 175 hours

 ## Task ideas
- * Extract and preprocess textual data from online forum posts for NLP analysis.
+ * Extract and preprocess textual data from the newspaper corpora for NLP analysis.
- * Develop and train NLP models, such as LSTM or BERT, to understand the context, sentiment, and thematic elements of forum discussions.
+ * Develop and train NLP models, such as LSTM or BERT, to understand and code the militarized actions and fatalities in each conflict.

 ## Expected results
- * Create a processed dataset of textual content from online forum posts, ready for NLP tasks.
- * Train an NLP model capable of identifying key themes, sentiments, or user engagement patterns within forum discussions, based on the linguistic features of the posts.
- * If time allows: Analyze the linguistic relationships and communication patterns between forum participants to uncover insights into community dynamics and discourse trends.
+ * The successful project will identify newspaper articles that contain MICs and retrieve the conflict participants (initiator and target), the militarized action, and whether how many fatalities (range) occurred.

 ## Requirements
-Ability to code in R or Python; understanding of machine learning and/or natural language processing.
+The project requires the ability to code in Python and knowledge of machine learning and natural language processing.

 ## Project difficulty level
-Intermediate
+This project has a moderate level of difficulty.

 <!-- ## Test